joemoose/dungeoneers.d20/docs/appendix-a.md

 ## Combat

-On your turn, you can take two actions, such as move, attack, etc.
+On your turn, you can take **two** actions: move, attack, cast a spell, etc.

 **Initiative**